-VI.
+II.
 Independent Chair's Communication Responsibilities

 - The Independent Chair has an exclusive responsibility for representing and communicating on behalf of the BPP OC with any stakeholder for any matter related to the BPP OC.
 This ensures a consistent representation of the BPP OC.
-Subject to Paragraphs III.6-8. below, such communication may take place in any form (electronic, face to face) or within any context (media engagement, private/public meetings, conference attendance/invitation, engagement with regulators or any interested parties in the BPP OC's activities etc.). - 2.
-Subject to this Paragraph III, while representing the BPP OC and in relation to any communication with stakeholders, the Independent Chair may establish such rules as he/she determines necessary or appropriate for his/her business. - 3.
-The Independent Chair is expected to represent the BPP OC and communicate with stakeholders while demonstrating high standards of probity, ethics and consistency with the BPP OC's mission.10 When engaging with stakeholders or representing the BPP OC in any capacity, the Independent Chair is deemed to express the views of the BPP OC, as collectively shaped with other BPP OC members.
-If the Independent Chair wants to indicate her/his personal opinions, she/he must make clear that her/his comments are her/his own, and do not necessarily represent the positions of the BPP OC or her/his fellow members of the BPP OC.
+Subject to Paragraphs III.6-8. below, such communication may take place in any form (electronic, face to face) or within any context (media engagement, private/public meetings, conference attendance/invitation, engagement with regulators or any interested parties in the BPP OC's activities etc.). - Subject to this Paragraph III, while representing the BPP OC and in relation to any communication with stakeholders, the Independent Chair may establish such rules as he/she determines necessary or appropriate for his/her business. - The Independent Chair is expected to represent the BPP OC and communicate with stakeholders while demonstrating high standards of probity, ethics and consistency with the BPP OC's mission.
+When engaging with stakeholders or representing the BPP OC in any capacity, the Independent Chair is deemed to express the views of the BPP OC, as collectively shaped with other BPP OC members.
+If the Independent Chair wants to indicate her/his personal opinions, she/he must make clear that her/his comments are her/his own, and do not necessarily represent the positions of the BPP OC or her/his fellow members of the BPP OC. - The Independent Chair shall take minutes of any meetings with stakeholders and inform the BPP OC members during the BPP OC quarterly meetings of the undertaken activity.